-Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute, Ariana Madix And Tom Sandoval On Signing It
+Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute: Ariana Madix And Tom Sandoval Deny Signing It

 “No. Hell No,” Tom said.

-“No. That was the first time I had heard of this NDA thing,” Ariana said, referring to the moment when she was asked by Stassi and Katie about it at Katie’s bridal shower.
+“No. That was the first time I had heard of this NDA thing,” Ariana said, referring to the moment when she was asked about it by Stassi and Katie at Katie’s bridal shower.

-When Andy asked if Lala’s boyfriend was at the house at Coachella, the house that he paid for, Ariana said that he wasn’t even there.
+When Andy asked if Lala’s boyfriend was at the house at Coachella (the house that he paid for), Ariana said that he wasn’t even there.

 “No, and I know this because I showed a picture of who is rumored to be the married boyfriend to a friend of ours who is not involved with this at all and I said ‘is this the guy you saw show up and pay for the house?’ and he said no.”

 Ariana added that she never saw the guy who paid for the house because she was in the bedroom getting ready to go to the festival.
-Tom added that Lala gave her wristband away, didn’t even go to the festival and that they didn’t see her the entire weekend.
+Tom added that Lala gave her wristband away, didn’t even go to the festival, and they didn’t see her the entire weekend.

 On the latest Vanderpump Rules episode, James Kennedy met up with Stassi Schroeder and Kristen Doute.
 Kristen told James that while he may think that he and Lala Kent are good friends, Lala does nothing but “talk s**t” about him behind his back.
-Kristen told James that Lala tells people that she doesn’t even like James, that they’re not friends and that he cheats on his girlfriend’s back.
+Kristen told James that Lala tells people that she doesn’t even like James, that they’re not friends, and that he cheats on his girlfriend.

 Angry, James acknowledged that Lala has been acting really weird to him lately.
-James admitted that he has never met Lala’s boyfriend, whom Stassi and Kristen believes to be married.
+James admitted that he has never met Lala’s boyfriend, whom Stassi and Kristen believe to be married.
 James also admitted that Lala’s boyfriend has paid for a lot of things, including his and his girlfriend’s tickets to Coachella and the house that they stayed in.
 James then dropped the bomb that when he and his girlfriend were at Coachella, he was asked to sign a non-disclosure form to keep Lala’s boyfriend’s identity a secret.

 “Lala’s boyfriend basically rented this amazing house for Coachella, tickets, food, alcohol, the whole weekend.
 Only catch is that you have to sign a f**king non-disclosure agreement which basically states that I can’t talk about her boyfriend at all.”